laurivosandi/sumochip/doc/index-en/software-en.md

 ![Device manager](../img/usbser/08.png)

 A new *USB Serial Device* should appear to device list.
-Remember the serial number as it will be needed later.
+Remember or note the serial number as it will be needed later.
 On this particular screenshot it is COM6:

 ![Device manager](../img/usbser/09.png)